A proposed Baltic Sea pipeline that would allow Germany and Russia to bypass Central Europe is dividing Chancellor Angela Merkel’s ruling coalition.

 “Preserving the transport route through Ukraine is the strategic interest of the EU as a whole,” the countries said, “not only from an energy security perspective, but also reinforcing the stability of the Eastern European region.”

-The proposed extension, called Nord Stream II, would double the capacity of the existing Nord Stream pipeline, which runs through the Gulf of Finland to northern Germany.
+The proposed extension, called Nord Stream 2, would double the capacity of the existing Nord Stream pipeline, which runs through the Gulf of Finland to northern Germany.

 The extension makes no economic sense.
 Russia is believed to use just 60 percent of its existing pipeline capacity.
 The only reason for adding a connection is that it wants reduce its dependence on Ukraine, a former Soviet satellite state that currently transits half of Russia’s gas exports to Europe.